Scripts

 Jython and Python

-The Grinder 3 scripting engine is Jython - the Java implementation of Python.
+The default scripting engine is Jython - the Java implementation of Python.
 Python is powerful, popular and easy on the eye.
-If you've never seen any Python before, don't panic.
-Take a look at the script gallery and Richard Perks' tutorial to get a taste of what its like.
+If you've not seen any Python before, take a look at the script gallery and Richard Perks' tutorial to get a taste of what its like.
 There are plenty of resources on the web, here are a few of them to get you started:

 I recommend the Jython Essentials book; you can read the introductory chapter for free.